 They also ask, “what if a child is infected by a vaccinated child?”
 Although rare, it could happen.
 The legal system does not impose liability just because harm happens.
 We impose liability when someone did not take reasonable precautions, like vaccinations, and those choices caused harm.
-In this case, if a parents vaccinated, they took the reasonable precaution; it’s the non-vaccinating parent who did not.
-Furthermore, a parent, pro or against vaccinating, can be unreasonable in other way.
+In this case, if a parent vaccinated their children, they took a reasonable precaution; it’s the non-vaccinating parent who did not.
+Furthermore, a parent, pro or against vaccinating, can be unreasonable in another way.
 For example, if they brought a sick child to school, knowing that they had some dangerous and highly communicable disease, then they are liable.

 Dr. Reiss concludes her paper thusly:

 A tort suit for failure to vaccinate addresses the scenario in which a child was killed or severely injured by another family’s choice to not vaccinate their child.
 It means the results (or consequences) of a legal choice spilled over and harmed others, and the question for the tort system is who should bear the costs of the harm.
 This article suggests that the family making the choice not to vaccinate, the choice that led to the harm, should bear the cost.
 It demonstrates how legal doctrine can support such a suit.
 It does not seek to penalize the non-vaccinating parents.
 But while the tort system can never really fix what happens to families like Micha’s and Natalie’s, it can in at least some cases prevent the insult of financial ruin to be added to the injury done to the child.
 It should do so.